chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 #### Good Questions to Ask

 What Makes a Good Invariant:
-- It connects meaningfully to the goal of the loop.
+- It connects meaningfully to the loop goal.
 - A non-trivial property that involves at least one variable modified in the loop.
-- It’s always true during loop execution, and is preserved across all iterations.
+- It's always true during loop execution, and is preserved across all iterations.
-- It’s strong enough to help prove the loop works correctly, and must be true for the loop to behave correctly.
+- It's strong enough to help prove the loop works correctly, and must be true for the loop to behave correctly.

 Summary of Key Questions a Programmer Should Learn to Ask:
 - What is the loop trying to accomplish?